What is injectable contraception?

 Who could use injectable contraception?

-It’s suitable for people who:
+Injectable contraception is suitable for people who:

 - want a safe and very effective method of avoiding pregnancy and don’t mind having a regular injection

-- don’t mind having no periods
+- don’t mind not having a regular period

 - are unable to use the Pill or vaginal ring because they have problems taking the hormone oestrogen